Shahpur District: History

+Shahpur district was annexed by the British from its former Sikh rulers after the Second Anglo-Sikh War of 1848–1849.
+Shahpur, historically significant in the Punjab region, was a district during British colonial rule.
+Established in the early 19th century, it encompassed parts of present-day Sargodha, Khushab, and Bhakkar districts in Pakistan.
+The district played a role in the 1857 uprising against British rule, witnessing notable events.
+Post-independence in 1947, Shahpur underwent administrative changes, leading to the creation of separate districts.
+Today, the region continues to carry historical and cultural significance within the broader context of Punjab's heritage.

 The Shahpur district was one of the six districts of the Rawalpindi Division.
 It was divided into two equal parts by the river Jhelum, the western half constituting the Khushab tehsil, while the cis-Jhelum portion was subdivided into two tehsils also nearly equal in area, the Bhera tehsil to the east, and the Shahpur tehsil in the middle.

+Demographics

 Four census were conducted between 1855 and 1891 by the British.
 The proportion percent of total populations returned as belonging to the chief religions at successive censuses is as follows.